debops/debops/docs/ansible/roles/slapd/ldap-schema.rst

 schemas that are created by DebOps project - the Private Enterprise Number assigned to the project by IANA and the separate namespace designated to be used for LDAP schemas.
-These object identifiers are in a separate "schema" so that they can be re-used in multiple LDAP schemas imported after this schema without creating conflicts in the OpenLDAP ``cn=schema`` subtree.
+These object identifiers are in a separate "schema" so that they can be reused in multiple LDAP schemas imported after this schema without creating conflicts in the OpenLDAP ``cn=schema`` subtree.